Mahwah, New Jersey: History

-The Lenape and ancestral indigenous peoples were the original inhabitants of Mahwah (the meeting place) and surrounding area.
-Their descendants have combined with other Native Americans and ethnicities and were recognized in 1980 by the state as the Ramapough Mountain Indians.
-They number approximately 5,000 people living around the Ramapo Mountains of northern New Jersey and southern New York.
-The tribe is officially recognized by New Jersey, but does not have federal recognition.
-Their tribal office is located on Stag Hill Road in Mahwah, and the Chief of the Ramapough Lenape Indian Nation is Dwaine Perry (as of March 2007).
+The Lenape and ancestral Indigenous peoples were the original inhabitants of Mahwah (the meeting place) and surrounding area.

 In 1849, Hohokus Township was established from the northern part of Franklin Township in Bergen County.
 It extended from the Saddle River on the east to the western boundary of Bergen County with Passaic County and north to the New York border.
 Hohokus Township was first subdivided in 1886 with the creation of Orvil Township on both sides of the Saddle River, consisting of the eastern portion of Hohokus Township and the western portion of Washington Township.
 1894's outbreak of "Boroughitis" brought the creation of the boroughs of Allendale and Upper Saddle River, both of which were created from portions of Hohokus and Orvil Townships.
 Next to leave was Ramsey, which was created in 1908.

 Hohokus Township ceased to exist on November 7, 1944, when a referendum was passed creating Mahwah Township from the remaining portions of Hohokus Township.

 For twenty-five years, beginning in 1976, Mahwah hosted the A&P Tennis Classic, a tune-up for the U.S. Open tennis tournament held at the USTA Billie Jean King National Tennis Center in New York City's Flushing Meadows–Corona Park.